fauu/mpv-sub-pause-advanced/README.md

 ### Form

 The setup definition is a string of characters that tells the script when to pause and how to do it.
-It is made up of up to four parts separated with the characters `##`.
+It consists of up to four *parts* separated with the characters `##`.
 Those parts each define a pause point in one of four available
 positions: start of primary subtitle, end of primary subtitle, start of secondary subtitle, end of secondary subtitle.